TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Introduction

-To distinguish deepfake texts from human-written texts, researchers have proposed several solutions, both utilizing supervised and unsupervised machine learning \cite{uchendu2022attribution}.
+Researchers have proposed several solutions to distinguish deepfake texts from human-written texts, utilizing supervised and unsupervised machine learning \cite{uchendu2022attribution}.
 In the supervised learning setting, researchers have developed \textit{stylometric}, \textit{deep learning}, and \textit{hybrid} solutions for detecting deepfake texts.
 Further, in the unsupervised learning setting, \textit{statistical} solutions such as watermarking approaches \cite{kirchenbauer2023watermark} have been developed.
 Intuitively, deep learning and hybrid-based techniques achieve the best performance in terms of accuracy.
-However, in terms of adversarial robustness, statistical-based techniques are the most robust models, with hybrid models taking second/first place in adversarial robustness \cite{uchendu2022attribution}.
+However, in terms of adversarial robustness, statistical-based (i.e., threshold-guided metric-based) techniques are the most robust models, with hybrid models taking second/first place in adversarial robustness \cite{uchendu2022attribution}.
 To that end, we propose a hybrid solution which is an ensemble of statistical and deep learning-based techniques to get both benefits - good performance and robustness.
 We hypothesize that if our model has adversarial robustness properties, it could also be noise-resistant and thus be robust to out-of-distribution and imbalanced datasets.

-Thus, we propose \textbf{TopRoBERTa}, an ensemble of RoBERTa \cite{liu2019roberta} and Topological Data Analysis (TDA) techniques.
-First, RoBERTa is used as the base model because it still remains the SOTA for extracting features from text and also because it has over 20K more tokens in its vocabulary than BERT.
-We apply TDA techniques to the task of deepfake text detection because it is able to capture the true shape of data, in spite of noise \cite{port2018persistent,port2019topological,munch2017user,turkes2022effectiveness}.
-To achieve accurate \textit{deepfake text detection}, we need sufficient data, however due to the expense and restrictive access issues with SOTA LLMs, it is difficult to get sufficiently sized datasets in this field.
-Consequently, most datasets that exist are grossly imbalanced because they reflect the real world, where there are more human-written texts than deepfake texts.
-These issues tend to make deepfake text datasets noisy, making TDA a suitable application for \textit{deepfake text detection}.